AlexeyShalaev/CSharpPostgresORM/README.md

 ## Models

-!!!WARNING!!!<br />
+> !!!
+WARNING !!!
+>
-If you do not specify a value for the CSharp type insrting the model to the table, then it will be filled with default.<br />
+> If you do not specify a value for the CSharp type inserting the model to the table, then it will be filled with
+> default.
+>
-Boolean field // OK<br />
+> Boolean field // OK
+>
-bool field => false // Only if it doesn't violate your logic<br />
+> bool field => false // Only if it doesn't violate your logic
+>
-bool? field => null // OK<br />
+> bool? field => null // OK

 ```csharp
 public class Example